lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/index.md

 - itetclr = default name for element array with positive integer values indicating color or material
 - itp = boundary tags
 - geometry = created with **`surface`** and **`region`** commands and is used to set mesh materials
+- LaGriT (.lgi and .mlgi) = LaGriT command files where .mlgi is a macro called from main command files.
+- AVS (.inp) = file format for mesh information that is easy to convert and recognized by most VIS applications
+- Exodus II (.exo) = Complicated mesh file format used for Amanzi/ATS and recognized by most VIS applications

 ## Step 1.
 Create a Mesh Object